mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 {{<img src="cart-after.png" alt="Screenshot of new shopping cart page" maxWidth="340px" hasBorder="true">}}
 {{</gallery>}}

-The new designs are inarguably better.
-Were they _$46k better_?
-It's hard to say.

-I certainly wouldn't have chosen to begin the project had I known the true cost and stress involved, but the site is seeing significantly more sales since we put the new design in place, so it might end up working out.

 ## The postmortem

 After the project ended, I asked WebAgency's CEO if he'd be open to a postmortem to discuss what could be improved on the project.
 I said I had some ideas for improvement on both sides, and I was interested in hearing his perspective as well.
 He was candid with me in admitting that the project hadn't gone as smoothly as he'd hoped, and he was open to talking it through with me.